-All students wishing to be considered for admission to the School of Nursing Pre-MSN major must:
+RN-to-SBN students wishing to be considered for admission to the School of Nursing Pre-MSN major must:

 - Make initial application through UA's Undergraduate Admissions. - Complete all prerequisites courses with a grade of "C" or higher.
-Grades of "C-" must be repeated. - Complete a Progression to Major form with their academic adviser. - Achieve a 3.0 minimum GPA in the prerequisite courses (physical education and electives are not included in the calculations) - Achieve a minimum 2.75 overall GPA - Have earned a minimum of 96 semester hours - Please note: Science prerequisites may not be repeated more than once in order to achieve the "C" minimum. - Students in this option will apply to the Graduate School the spring semester they are completing the BSN requirements.
+Grades of "C-" or lower must be repeated. - Complete a Progression to Major form with their academic advisor. - Achieve a 3.0 minimum GPA in the prerequisite courses (electives are not included in the calculations) - Achieve a minimum 2.75 overall GPA - Have earned a minimum of 96 semester hours - Please note: Science prerequisites may not be repeated more than once to achieve the "C" minimum. - Students in this option will apply to the Graduate School the spring semester they are completing the BSN requirements.